 Domains and URLs

-This page describes the requirements for obtaining different types of domains and URLs.
-All EERE program and partnership Web sites must comply with the Department of Energy (DOE), the Office of Management and Budget (OMB), and the EERE domain policies.
+For domains and URLs, all EERE office and partnership websites must comply with the Department of Energy (DOE), the Office of Management and Budget (OMB), and the EERE domain policies.

-For questions regarding these policies, or questions about using EERE domains or URLs for your programs, partnerships, or applications, please contact Sarah Lynch.
+For questions regarding these policies, or questions about using EERE domains or URLs for your programs, partnerships, or applications, please contact Carolyn Hinkley.

 Example URL: solardecathlon.gov